oxplot/fabpide2/Readme.md

 You need the [official GUI
 app](https://github.com/usb-c/STUSB4500/tree/master/GUI) to generate
 configuration values which can then be flashed using an Arduino via I2C bus.
 An arduino sketch is provided here for this purpose.
+See the instructions in the header comment of the sketch.

 # Is this open source?